Moonbase59/autocue/README.md

 #### <a name="custom-crossfading-code"></a>Custom crossfading code <a href="#toc" class="goToc">⇧</a>

-Use the example in `test_local.liq` and add your custom `amplify` and `live_aware_crossfade` code in the _third input box_ of AzuraCast’s Liquidsoap Config.
+Use the example in `test_autocue2.liq` and add your custom `amplify` and `live_aware_crossfade` code in the _third input box_ of AzuraCast’s Liquidsoap Config.
 You might already have modified this in your local testing above.

 To find the relevant parts, look out for